 Since possums are out in the wild, they can also carry fleas.
 So fleas can also get passed onto your dog.

 Possums tend to eat ticks.
-In fact, in a 3 month period, a single possum can eat as much as 5,000 ticks.
+In fact, in a 3 month period, a single possum can eat as many as 5,000 ticks.
 So ticks are usually something you don’t need to worry about if there’s possum around.

 If you ever see a possum in your backyard or garden, make sure your dog is fully vaccinated.
 Your dog may be in contact with the possum both directly and indirectly if there are possums in your garden.